 You could always use LibSyn if you’re serious about taking things up to the next level.
 If you want to aggregate to iTunes and take full advantage of RSS (vital to podcasting) you should go ahead and spend roughly £5 a month (It’s very low) on the basic 50MB subscription.

-LibSyn also takes care of massive bandwidth loads if your show gets really popular, like thousands of downloads.
+LibSyn also takes care of massive bandwidth loads if your show gets really popular, as in thousands of downloads.

 For the time being, consider the free account for small biz podcasting with SoundCloud.
 Try things out and see how you like it.